Understanding Section 11(11) of the Party Wall Act: Enclosure Cost Payments

 Section 11(11) confirms that the the sum payable is to be calculated “at the time when that subsequent use is made” so if there’s a gap between the wall being built and the Adjoining Owner making use of it, the contractors’ tenders must be indexed accordingly.

-The second method for calculating enclosure cost payments is by referencing BCIS (Building Cost Information Service) industry measured rates.
+The second method for calculating enclosure cost payments is by referencing measured rates, such as those published by the BCIS (Building Cost Information Service).
 BCIS provides a comprehensive database of construction costs, which is widely recognised and used within the industry.
 These rates are updated regularly to reflect current market conditions and provide a standardised measure for various types of construction work.

 Using BCIS industry measured rates offers a practical and efficient way to calculate enclosure costs, especially when detailed contractors’ tenders are not available.
 This method ensures that the payment amount is based on established industry standards, which can help prevent disputes between the Building Owner and the Adjoining Owner.